 Additionally, the final rule includes a provision that treats incremental debt secured by the residence incurred in the 60 days before the sale of securities as a liability in the net worth calculation, even if the estimated value of the primary residence exceeds the aggregate amount of debt secured by the primary residence.
 Accordingly, if any such incremental debt is incurred, net worth will be reduced by the amount of the incremental debt.
 This approach is intended to prevent individuals from artificially inflating their net worth by borrowing against their primary residence to take advantage of any positive equity shortly before seeking to qualify as an accredited investor in an exempt securities offering.

 The effective date of the amended rule is February 27, 2012.
 Beginning in 2014, and every four years thereafter, the SEC is required by the Dodd-Frank Act to review the definition of “accredited investor” and to make further amendments to the extent it deems appropriate.
-According the press release announcing the amendments, the SEC has now proposed or adopted more than three-quarters of the rules required by the Dodd-Frank Act.
-For additional information, please contact Zac Rosenberg, Compliance Consultant by email at email@example.com or by phone at (619) 278-0020.
+According to the press release announcing the amendments, the SEC has now proposed or adopted more than three-quarters of the rules required by the Dodd-Frank Act.
+For additional information, contact us at (619) 278-0020 to schedule a consultation.